-Finally, bring all of the images together into one single spot.
+Finally, bring all of the images together into one spot.

-Step 2: Upload All Your Images Onto a Single Hard Drive
+Step 2: Upload All Your Images to a Single Hard Drive

 You’re going to need a large hard drive for this one, especially if you’ve been taking photos for a while.

-If your computer hard drive doesn’t offer enough space, then I’d recommend purchasing an external hard drive; you can plug one of these into your computer via a USB port, then transfer all your photos on over.
+If your computer hard drive doesn’t offer enough space, then I’d recommend purchasing an external hard drive; you can plug one of these into your computer via a USB port, then transfer all your photos.

 Note that if any of your images are prints, you’ll need to scan them onto your computer.

 Step 3: Create a Folder Structure Based on Your Needs